 The writing prompts are designed to motivate responses and thought processes.

 The writing prompts are intended to motivate responses and thought processes.

-- Six questions are drawn from the areas of science, math, language, and education.
+- Eight questions are drawn from the areas of science, math, language, and education.

 - The three historical perspectives promote opportunities to focus on a historical event, person, or school of thought (and explain the impact on creation science).

-Please choose one of the six selected questions or three historical perspectives for the topic of your paper.
+Please choose one of the eight selected questions or three historical perspectives for the topic of your paper.

 – Selected Questions –

-Question #2: Given the introductory information related to particle physics, students choosing this question will write about PET scans (i.e., positron emission tomography).
+Question #1: Given the introductory recommended reading on particle physics, students choosing this question will write about PET scans (i.e., positron emission tomography).

 Recommended reading: Before studying the writing prompt for this question, we invite you to first read a short online article dated October 31, 2018, by physicist Vernon R. Cupps, PhD, called “Baryon Conservation and the Antimatter Mystery.”
 This article appears in the November 2018 issue of the science- and creation- magazine Acts & Facts, and, in our opinion, proves to be an extremely helpful resource for students interested in picking positron emission tomography (or PET scanning in medicine) for their essay topic.
 Here Dr. Cupps not only discusses the science and deeper theological issues surrounding the extraordinary imbalance between ordinary matter and anti-matter, but students will find that he also does this in a way that translates exceptionally well to the issue-at-hand, that is, explaining pair production and annihilation in PET scans in medicine.